smalltt/E-39_Indoor_Positioning_System/README.md

 This requires the IPS Transmitter: https://github.com/synthiam/E-44_IPS_Transmitter

-The EZ-Builder behavior control for this reference design can be found here: https://synthiam.com/Software/Manual/Indoor-Positioning-System-17492

 This is 1 of a 2 part System that allows you to find the position of a robot within a room.
 The other half is an infrared transmitting beacon (IPS TX).
 The IPS has two cameras that alternate frames.
 One camera has a normal lens with an Infrared blocking filter and the other has an infrared sensitive lens with a daylight blocking filter.

+A unique feature of this design is that it uses wide angle lenses and can detect the IPS TX at many different angles.
+Combined with the IPS TX, used as an illuminator, this design can also be used for night vision.

+The EZ-Builder behavior control for this reference design can be found here: https://synthiam.com/Software/Manual/Indoor-Positioning-System-17492

 ## Contents